 The shaft attaches to the pubic bone and is made of erectile tissue.
 When sexually aroused, this tissue fills with blood and becomes hard.
 The head of the penis (also called the “glans”) is at the end of the shaft.

-On an uncircumcised penis, the head is covered by foreskin which can be pulled back, on a circumcised penis the foreskin has been removed and the head is exposed.
-The tube with the hole at the end of the penis is the urethra.
-Semen leaves the body through this hole when a person has an orgasm and ejaculates (urine also leaves the body from this hole, but not at the same time!)
+On an uncircumcised penis, the head is covered by foreskin which can be pulled back.
+On a circumcised penis, the foreskin has been surgically removed and the head is exposed.
+The hole at the end of the penis is the urethra, and semen leaves the body through this hole when a person ejaculates (urine also leaves the body from this hole, but not at the same time!).

-It is common for people to worry about the size of their penis.
-People who have only seen other penises in porn might think theirs is too small, but most penises in porn are bigger than average, so that’s not a useful comparison.
+Given society’s intense focus on the matter it’s common for people to worry about the size of their penis.
+People who have only seen other penises in porn might think that theirs are too small, but most penises in porn are bigger than average, so it’s not a useful comparison.